graeme-hill/snakebot/readme.md

 npm install --global --production windows-build-tools
 ```

-If you don't want to run an algorithm implemented in C++ then it should still work with just node.
+If you don't want to run an algorithm implemented in C++ then it should still work with just node; however
+if you run the whole set of tests you'll get errors if it can't load the C++ library.

 ## Building